Redy1908/GreenWay-Backend/README.md

   <h3 align="center">GreenWay</h3>

   <p align="center">
-    Routing and optimization of Electric Vehicle paths, in a context of goods delivery in territories with complex terrain.
+    Routing and Path Optimization in a context of goods delivery with Electric Vehicle (EV) in territories with complex terrain.
   </p>
 </div>